 We also evaluated results where each object can only be matched against a single object of the corresponding class instead of the whole set.
-These The resulting scores are listed in Tables S1 and S2.
+The resulting scores are listed in Tables S1 and S2.
 We observe a drop in POD from 77.3 (83.4) to 70.8 (76.9) when evaluating on DWD (NWS) data, while SR barely changes.
-This indicates that our network tends to not fully cover large long frontal regions with a single front but rather multiple smaller, disjointed disjoint fronts.
-Each of these can still be matched against the large frontbut none of them is sufficiently large enough such that the large front can be matched against with the long front, but the long front cannot be matched with any one of them, due to their insufficient length leading to the lower object detection rate.
+This indicates that our network tends to not fully cover long frontal regions with a single front but rather multiple smaller, disjoint fronts.
+Each of these can still be matched with the long front, but the long front cannot be matched with any one of them due to their insufficient length leading to the lower object detection rate.
 Interestingly, we also do not observe the same change in POD when only considering the classification scores.
 This further indicates that the previously mentioned fragmentation does not occur within the individual classes but rather at the transition between classes.
 When the weather service labels several fronts of different classes as connected, the generation of the binary label merges all these fronts into a single long front.
 If the network then is able to detect the individual fronts, but does not detect them as connected, the conversion to the binary detection will result in several shorter fragments instead.
 A similar effect may occur if some parts of the long front are simply not detected at all.
 However, the low change in the classification scores indicates that the first effect is more pronounced.
 In the bottom row of Fig. 6 an example of such a fragmentation can be seen, where the network detects the central front as two separate fronts, while the provided label is a single connected front.
-Using the initially introduced matching method, where each front can be matched against with the whole set of a class the fragmentation problem can be overcome.
+Using the initially introduced matching method, where each front can be matched with the whole set of a class the fragmentation problem can be overcome.
 At the same time SR and classification scores are barely affected which shows that this method is suitable for our task.